Commonwealth Protests in Uganda

 Uganda's state-sponsored newspaper, ran a story referring to

-"hooligans," or kanyamas, vs. police.
+the attackers as "hooligans," or kanyamas, vs. police.
 A New

 Vision story describing the kanyama phenomenon follows.